 Everyone can follow the same plan for race day fueling, whether you’re using a vegan diet for marathon training or eating animal products, too.

-Need a vegan diet for marathon training?
-Many gels and chews are made without animal products.
 I also have some ideas for real food fueling options, like dates and homemade energy bites.

 However, athletes will need to avoid honey and beware of products with whey or casein, egg, and milk powders.

 Don’t forget about the electrolytes either, and make sure you’re reading ingredients for electrolyte powders and post-workout mixes.